• Skip to content

 The majority of the studies to date have come to the conclusion that those with diabetes, high blood pressure, and obesity can benefit from using stevia.

 Additionally, stevia may help with suppressing Borrelia burgdorferi, the bacteria that causes Lyme disease — a potential Hashimoto’s trigger — at least in a petri dish!
-In one study, researchers evaluated the antimicrobial potential of whole leaf stevia extracts against B. burgdorferi, by comparing the antimicrobial effect of stevia with three commonly used antibiotics (doxycycline, cefoperazone, daptomycin).
+In one study, researchers evaluated the antimicrobial potential of whole leaf stevia extracts against B. burgdorferi, by comparing the antimicrobial effect of stevia with three commonly used antibiotics (doxycycline, cefoperazone, and daptomycin).
 The results revealed that stevia was capable of eliminating the bacteria as effectively as the reported three-antibiotic combination treatment.
+(18)

-How Does Stevia Affect Hashimoto’s?
+How Could Stevia Affect Thyroid Health?

 There are not many studies on how stevia affects thyroid hormones, and I’ve never seen any issues with it clinically.
 I’ve only found two studies that evaluated the effect of stevia on thyroid hormones, and the good news is that stevia does not seem to pose any adverse effects (at least, not in rats or chickens).
+(21,22)

 However, stevia may affect other hormones…

-Another study found that stevia can shrink the seminal vesicle of male rats.
-As semen is partially produced by the seminal vesicles, this may play a role in fertility.
+The first study mentioned also found that stevia can shrink the seminal vesicle of male rats.
+(23) As semen is partially produced by the seminal vesicles, this may play a role in fertility.
+Beyond potentially affecting hormones related to fertility, stevia may also affect the adrenals.
+(25)

 The main factors that can cause or exacerbate adrenal dysfunction are stress, inflammation, lack of sleep, and blood sugar imbalances — especially hypoglycemia (low blood sugar).
-Because stevia can lower blood sugar, this could potentially exacerbate blood sugar imbalances, and in turn, lead to hypoglycemia.
+(27) Because stevia can lower blood sugar, this could potentially exacerbate blood sugar imbalances, and in turn, lead to hypoglycemia.
+(14)

 Those with low pressure may also want to be cautious with stevia, as studies have shown that it may reduce blood pressure.
-Many people with adrenal issues, as well as thiamine deficiency (which are both common in Hashimoto’s), often have low blood pressure — the dilation effect of stevia on blood vessels can potentially exacerbate this.
+(20) Many people with adrenal issues, as well as thiamine deficiency (which are both common in Hashimoto’s), often have low blood pressure — the dilation effect of stevia on blood vessels can potentially exacerbate this.
+(26,32,33)

 Should You Use Stevia?

-If you’re struggling with your adrenals and are currently using stevia, this may be something to consider removing from your diet.
-Stevia is found in many supplements and protein powders like the Rootcology Organic Pea Protein, so be sure to check labels if you want to do a real trial of how you feel without stevia (note: the Rootcology AI Paleo Protein is stevia-free and hypoallergenic).
+If you’re struggling with your adrenals and are currently using stevia, I recommend that you consider removing it from your diet.
+Stevia is found in many supplements and protein powders, including Rootcology Paleo Protein – Vanilla (the stevia in Rootcology products is pure).

 What About Other Sweeteners?